pnandi/sahayaka/apps/websites/sahayaka.ai/DEPLOYMENT.md

-# Deployment Guide for Sahayaka
+# Deployment Guide for Sahayaka Website

-This guide covers various deployment options for the Sahayaka healthcare website.
+This guide covers various deployment options for the Sahayaka healthcare website within the monorepo structure.

 ## 🚀 Quick Deployment Options